For the love of coffee

 Everything started from love ... for coffee.

-Bettr Barista organizes 6-month barista trainings for people from disadvantaged background.
+Bettr Barista organizes 6-month barista training for people from disadvantaged backgrounds.

 Bettr Barista has operated for more than 4 years, finishing successfully 15 courses for people in need.
 They also organize commercial courses as a part of their business model to be able to sustain the social enterprise.
-They got different kind of rewards and quite huge recognition.
-But, as usually, the way was not that easy.
+They got different kinds of rewards and quite huge recognition.
+But, as usual, the way was not that easy.

 And they speak, they make themselves available.
 Because they believe in what they are doing.
 They put their passions and values into actions, claiming that work should be something more than just earning money.

 Pamela Chng, founder: We spend so much time working.
 I think it’s important to ask ourselves how we can spend this time in the best possible way.
 How can we make money and help others at the same time?
 All in all, this is the whole idea of business: to create a product or service which meet somebody’s needs, solve problems.
 We just use this model for solving important problems.
 We have a lot of problems in the world and we cannot just wait for the government to solve them.
 We need to solve them ourselves and business seems to be a good idea for doing that.